 In a dry area in Central Mexico, between the cities Pinos and Ojuelos de Jalisco, for years and years the most bizarre UFO-artifacts have been found.
 They have been investigated for more than ten years by observers, of the Nahui Ollin Foundation ("Nahui Ollin" is the Aztec name for the era we live in at his moment, the so-called "Fifth World").
 They try to convince the government and the scientists of the importance of their findings, but get no positive response at all.

 The works of art sometimes refer to Aztec calendars, but also show pictures of astronauts, comets and extraterrestrial beings.
 Many UFO's can be seen, among others, there is one that flies out of the sun in the tail of a comet which is pulled by another UFO.
 There are puppets with pointy heads, with long heads, small eyes or very big eyes.
 Solar eruptions are pictured, black holes, wormholes, UFO's with beings in them, you name it.

 And there's (much) more....

 Listed here are just some of the extraterrestrial artifacts, but many more exist (6).
-Wikipedia made a page to heed these "unexplainable" artifacts (7), and the hoax-explanations that modern science made up for them.
+Wikipedia has a page on these "unexplainable" artifacts (7), and the bizarre explanations that modern science made up for them.

 Donations to support our work